pennyl67/openminted-guidelines/guidelines_for_providers_of_corpora/recommended_schema_for_corpora.md

 This section includes a synopsis of the minimal schema for corpora, i.e. the subset of Mandatory and strongly Recommended metadata elements.
 Additional elements required for the management of metadata record (e.g. _metadataCreationDate, metadataCreator_ etc.) are not presented here, as they are to be handled by the OpenMinTeD platform.

+These elements have been selected so as to help
+* identify the corpus: resourceIdentifier, resourceName, description
+* classify the publication along a variety of criteria that end-users can apply for locating corpora of interest for their research: domain, keyword
+* describe the legal terms for using the publication: licence or rightsStatement, nonStandardLicenceName and nonStandardLicenceTermsURL
+* encode  technical features that are useful for achieving interoperability by tools and services: dataFormat, language, characterEncoding, relationType, relatedResource
+* give access to the contents: distributionMedium, distributionURL
+* contribute to attribution, citation and reproducibility of experiments: resourceCreator, creationDate, userQuery, mustBeCitedWith.

 For annotated corpora, see [here](metadata-schema-for-annotated-corpora.md).

 | OMTD-SHARE element | Usage |